mmoomocow/csharp-quiz/README.md

   3. Testing it with other members of the team
 * Designing a simple interface
   * The interface is simple to use and provides instructions on how to use it.
-  * All buttons are labled to make them easier to use
+  * All buttons are labeled to make them easier to use
   * A GUI application was chosen because it is easier to use than a console app
 * Using a font that is readable

 ### Functionality